Saving money in everyday life is easier than you think and who doesn’t love to have extra money when it’s really needed.

 Always a good choice!
 Compare prices not only in sale bills from local stores but check online.
 There are several websites to compare shopping online.
 Google Shopping, PriceGrabber, Shopzilla, and Shopping.com are a few I have used in the past.
 Woot.com is one of my favorite places to shop if you are looking for daily deals.
 If you do buy online, make sure you check to see what the total price with be with shipping costs.
 You may see FREE SHIPPING on an item, but it may be cheaper somewhere else with shipping costs.

 Stores with BOGO offers are just begging you to come into their stores and buy their products.
 It’s the best way to stock up on staples you use all the time.
-Grocery stores are not the only stores which offer BOGO items.
+Grocery stores are not the only stores that offer BOGO items.
 I have seen several major department stores offer BOGO 1/2 off.
 If your state offers a No Tax Weekend, take advantage of that too.

 Cut The Cord